rafoli/liferay-blade-samples/gradle/apps/angularjs/README.md

 - [angularjs-hook](angularjs-hook): Loads AngularJS globally by overring core JSPs.
 To achieve that, the file [top_js-ext.jspf](angularjs-hook/src/main/resources/META-INF/jsps/html/common/themes/top_js-ext.jspf) ensures the right place to add the AngularJS framework.
 - [angularjs-simple-portlet](angularjs-simple-portlet): An example to demonstrate how to use AngularJS in a portlet, and making it instantiable.

-The [angularjs-hook](angularjs-hook) project provides a function to load bootstrap an AngularJS portlet.
+The [angularjs-hook](angularjs-hook) project provides a function to bootstrap an AngularJS portlet.
 The following piece of code contains the bootstrap phase.
-Each portlet will be instantiable because it will be loaded using portletId as its [AngularJS module name](https://docs.angularjs.org/api/ng/function/angular.module).
+Each portlet will be instantiable because it will be loaded using its portletId as an unique [AngularJS module name](https://docs.angularjs.org/api/ng/function/angular.module).

 ```javascript
 ...